Category 4 Requirements in Simple Terms

 SPEC has worked with many businesses that process hazardous materials and has significant experience working with clients to ensure they comply with state and federal regulations including OSHA PSM and EPA CAPP.
 In fact, SPEC continues to work with Bostik after their recent explosion to rebuild their facility and bring them into compliance.

-For further information on this new regulation, please visit the Office of the State Fire Marshall’s website.
+For further information on this new regulation, please visit the Office of the State Fire Marshal’s website.

 Please watch for future installments of the SPEC Report where we will continue to shed light on this and other new regulations and standards that impact the process community.